JohnCoene/waiter/docs/get-started.md

 ![](_assets/img/waiter.gif)

-By default the waiter will show a spinner, 1) you can choose of more than [100 spinners](https://shiny.john-coene.com/waiter/) 2) you are by no means limited to a spinner since the `html` argument takes any htmltools or shiny tag.
+By default the waiter will show a spinner, 1) you can choose from more than [100 spinners](https://shiny.john-coene.com/waiter/) 2) you are by no means limited to a spinner since the `html` argument takes any htmltools or shiny tag.
 Below we change the spinner, add some text and change the background color.

 ``` r
 library(shiny)